skye-tachyon/N0Kontzzz-Kernel-Manager/README.md

 - **Bypass Charging**
   Directly power the device from the AC adapter while pausing battery charging.
 This effectively minimizes heat buildup during intensive workloads and extends overall battery health. *Note: This feature requires kernel support.*

+- **Charging Control**
+  Automates the charging cycle by stopping at a user-defined percentage and resuming when the battery drops to a lower level.
+  *Note: This feature requires **Battery Monitor** to be enabled.
+To maximize power efficiency, the automation logic piggybacks on the Battery Monitor's existing background polling cycle rather than running a separate service.*

 - **KGSL Skip Pool Zeroing**
   Optimizes Adreno GPU memory management by skipping the zero-initialization of memory pages, resulting in reduced overhead and improved graphical performance. *Note: This feature requires kernel support.*